THE HEALTH, SAFETY, AND WELLBEING OF OUR STUDENTS AND STAFF IS OUR TOP PRIORITY

-The relationships between MacLachlan College and the local public health unit will be crucial to navigate the complex and evolving COVID-19 environment on our reopening plans, and addressing other child health issues that emerge.
-MacLachlan is welcoming to our team an experienced pediatric emergency and intensive care nurse from the Hospital for Sick Children who will be our School Healthcare Coordinator and who will also assist us with our infectious disease management.
+The relationship between MacLachlan College and the local public health unit will be crucial to navigate the complex and evolving COVID-19 environment, including the risks related to variants of concern.
+Our plans will be re-evaluated regularly, and where required, updated based on public health advice throughout the 2021-2022 school year.
+Our School Healthcare Coordinator, who is an experienced pediatric emergency and intensive care nurse from the Hospital for Sick Children, will continue to assist us with our infectious disease management.

-There are two plans in place for the return to MacLachlan College in September.
 We are offering full-time, on-campus instruction for students in Pre-Kindergarten to Grade 12.
-Our alternative MacRL2 model is also available for students in Pre-K to Grade 6 which is a modified remote learning program.
-This program will cover core subject content that will prepare students for entry into the next school year.
-For families that are choosing on-campus learning it will be in place as long as public health circumstances allow schools to remain open.
-If the Ministry or other governing body issues a school closure, students in the on-campus program will continue with their full subject course content in an online environment until the school is allowed to reopen.
+If the Ministry or other governing body issues a school closure, students will continue with their full subject course content in an online environment until the school is allowed to reopen.

 EduSafe App – DAILY HEALTH CHECK REQUIREMENTS